 Abundant snowfall, moderate winter temperatures, and beautiful scenery make Gros Morne National Park perfect for cross-country skiers.
-Together with the Gros Morne Co-operating Association, the park maintains 27 km of groomed cross-country ski trails.
+Together with the Gros Morne Co-operating Association, the park maintains a series of groomed cross-country ski trails.
 Most trails are tracked for classic skiing, with some tracked for freestyle as well.

 The ski season in Gros Morne extends from January to April.
 Average daily temperatures for Rocky Harbour are −6 °C in January, −8 °C in February, and −5 °C in March.